 Dry mouth is a condition in which your salivary glands don’t produce enough saliva, leaving you with a persistent dry feeling in your mouth.
-If you experience this, be sure to tell us at Timothy G. Mahoney DDS in Wetaskiwin.
+If you experience this, be sure to tell your at Wetaskiwin dentist.

 The medical term for dry mouth is xerostomia, which is pronounced zero-STOE-me-uh.
 It’s a common side effect of certain medications, and is also common in people who are undergoing radiation treatment for cancer.
 It’s also caused by a condition of the salivary glands themselves, but that is less common.